pschool-in/curriculum/content/science/environment.md

 ```

-Chapter : maha g3: So many kinds of animals
+Chapter: maha g3: So many kinds of animals

 ## Reading